 He's following his instincts

 Did you know that in a dog’s natural environment, crying is a signal for help from their pack?
-Crying is a huge part of canine communication and one of the first things your pup learns to do.
+Crying is a huge part of canine communication and is one of the first things your pup learns to do.
 In the wild, puppies would struggle to survive without this whimper alarm system.
 It’s the first thing they do if they’re left alone - their cry helps their mother locate them.
 And when you think about it like that, all your pup is doing is following his natural instincts.
+You could help him by placing a hot-water-bottle in his bed and covering it with a blanket that has his mother and siblings’ smell.

 He needs to go to the toilet or he is hungry

-Puppies naturally make whimpering or crying sounds to show their desire for food, water or the toilet.
+Young puppies naturally make whimpering or crying sounds to show their desire for food, water or the toilet.
 Again, this is all to do with how a puppy would naturally act towards their mother or pack.
-Think of it as their way of saying “I’m hungry!” or “I need a wee!”.
+Think of it as their way of saying “I’m hungry!” or “I need a wee!”

 How can you stop puppy crying?